Home > Web Tips and Articles

 Using Testimonials on your Website

 Business people in all industries agree that a word-of-mouth recommendation is the best business builder.
-People like to do business with people/companies that their friend's recommend.
+People like to do business with people/companies that their friends recommend.
 You trust your friends to know your tastes and preferences and to not lead you astray.
+Your friends/colleagues word that someone is a reliable provider of the services you seek goes far in influencing your decisions.

 To quote an expert on the subject of Word of Mouth marketing: